Posted by

 How Tesserent Can Help

-By mimicking a real cyber-attack, Tesserent’s red team engagement will provide your organisation with a detailed snapshot of the current level of your cyber resilience, covering your people, processes, and technology.
+By mimicking a real cyber-attack, Tesserent’s red team engagement, part of our adversary services, will provide your organisation with a detailed snapshot of the current level of your cyber resilience, covering your people, processes, and technology.
 The report will guide you on how to prioritise improvements to your detection and response capabilities to help your company stay ahead of adversaries.

 Written by Richard Smith